jtakatoh/Licking-analysis/README.md

     Check -h help to see options
  6. Two .5 and one labeled video will be generated.

+# Video data analysis
+1. extract the tongue area (areas) and jaw height (Jaw_heights) information using extract_h5.m.
+You can do this either running the extract_h5.m function in the NumberOfLicksPerBout.m or extract_h5_batch.m.
+2. Check the tracking quality.
+3. Run: [peaks,locs] = findpeaks(smoothdata(areas,'gaussian', 12),'MinPeakDistance',17.5, 'MinPeakHeight',500); to get "peaks"
+4. Save peaks.
+5. Perform stattical analysis.
 ## extract_h5.m
 **_For video tracking data_**
 Matlab function.
 Extract information from h5 files.